-In this attack, attackers impersonate a company's Human Resources department by sending out a COVID-19 scan via a look-a-like Microsoft O365 email.
+In this attack, attackers impersonate a company's Human Resources department and send a COVID-19 scan via a lookalike Microsoft Office 365 email.

-The original message to the recipient appears to originate from the company’s internal human resources email.
-While this email looks to be a regular Microsoft O365 notification notifying the recipient that a document has been shared with them, the link embedded in the message leads to a phishing site.
+The original message to the recipient appears to originate from the company’s internal human resources email address.
+The email looks to be a regular Microsoft O365 notification, notifying the recipient that a document has been shared with them, but the link embedded in the message leads to a phishing site.

-The impersonated O365 email contains a document which poses as a PDF regarding a "Covid-19 Report.”
-The email includes the Microsoft logo in the footer, increasing the visual legitimacy of this message.
+The impersonated O365 email contains a document that poses as a PDF regarding a "Covid-19 Report".
+The email itself includes the Microsoft logo in the footer, increasing the visual legitimacy of this message.
 The email also states that the file is secure and has been scanned for viruses, which may dupe the recipient into following the link.
-However, the link provided actually leads to a phishing page, not a PDF.